rituparnabehera14/nutrition-recommender/README.md

 The application processes nutrition data from the USDA and applies sorting logic to recommend the top foods that best match the selected goal.
 The interface is user-friendly and includes visual charts to enhance understanding.

-This tool is useful for individuals who are looking to improve their diet, meet specific nutritional goals, or make healthier food choices with the help of data.
+This tool is useful for individuals who are looking to improve their diet, meet specific nutritional goals, or make healthier food choices with the help of data handling.